vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/guide.md

 Besides the plugin does not process anything in the manifest by default, but outputs them as-is.
 This means that if you plan to deploy to a subdirectory, you should append the URL prefix to manifest Urls yourself.

-But, if everything you need is all under base folder, you can set `appendBase: true` in plugin options to let the plugin append `base` to any Urls in
+If everything you need is all under `base` directory, you can set `appendBase: true` in plugin options to let the plugin append `base` to any links in manifest.

 :::